Books on Quasi-experiment, True Experiment

 conditions) or trend analysis.

-status or prestige in doing a quasi-experiment instead of a true
+prestige in doing a quasi-experiment instead of a true

 experiment, although you occasionally run into someone who is biased against